Navid200/xDrip/docs/Native-Algorithm.md

 |Clear calibrations| No | Yes | * |

 \* In native mode, calibration is done by the transmitter.
 If you see a calibration graph, it is because the transmitter sends raw values also.
 But, the graph does not represent the calibration formula.
-Clearing calibrations in native mode will have no impact on the calibration formula.
+Clearing calibrations in native mode will have no impact on the effective calibration formula.